Vidit-Ostwal/Vidit-Ostwal/README.md

 ## 💬 Recent Comments
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2131#issuecomment-2660681309) in [crewAIInc/crewAI] on 2025-02-15.
-  > *AI Summary: @Vidit-Ostwal has suggested that it would be helpful if the entire code could be shared.
-This would provide a more comprehensive understanding of the project and its implementation.*
+  > *AI Summary: @Vidit-Ostwal has suggested sharing the entire code once, for better understanding and ease of implementation.
+They believe that providing the complete code snippet upfront will eliminate the need for users to piece together information from multiple sources.
+This approach simplifies the implementation process, allowing users to quickly grasp the functionality*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2102#issuecomment-2659922689) in [crewAIInc/crewAI] on 2025-02-14.
-  > *AI Summary: @Vidit-Ostwal has suggested that @ashishpatel26 try updating the package as the sessions may end prematurely due to an outdated package. @Vidit-Ostwal has confirmed that the sessions end smoothly for them.*
+  > *AI Summary: @Vidit-Ostwal has suggested that the package should be updated.
+This suggestion is based on the observation that the session ends without issue for them.*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2105#issuecomment-2659884693) in [crewAIInc/crewAI] on 2025-02-14.
-  > *AI Summary: @Vidit-Ostwal has suggested that the issue might be specific to the user's case and could not be reproduced.
-They recommend checking the provided goals and description, or trying to get the output in a different format, such as JSON.*
+  > *AI Summary: @Vidit-Ostwal has suggested that the issue faced by @ninad-opsverse might be specific to their case and could not be reproduced.
+They recommend checking the provided goals and description, or trying to obtain the output in a different format, such as JSON, to troubleshoot the issue.*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2123#issuecomment-2659864458) in [crewAIInc/crewAI] on 2025-02-14.
-  > *AI Summary: @Vidit-Ostwal has suggested confirming whether the file path where your crew is running is the same as the path in the terminal where you're executing `crewai reset-memories -a`.
-This ensures the command is executed in the correct directory.*
+  > *AI Summary: @Vidit-Ostwal has suggested that the user confirm if the file path where the crew is running is the same as the path in the terminal where `crewai reset-memories -a` is being executed.
+This verification is crucial to ensure the success of the `reset-memories` command.*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2105#issuecomment-2653744764) in [crewAIInc/crewAI] on 2025-02-12.
-  > *AI Summary: @Vidit-Ostwal has suggested checking whether the observation made by @ninad-opsverse regarding the appendation of information to the Python output is valid.*
+  > *AI Summary: @Vidit-Ostwal has suggested checking if the observed behavior is also appended to the Python output.*
 - [Commented](https://github.com/crewAIInc/crewAI/pull/2071#issuecomment-2653722469) in [crewAIInc/crewAI] on 2025-02-12.
-  > *AI Summary: @Vidit-Ostwal has suggested that @joaomdmoura should merge the current pull request.*
+  > *AI Summary: @Vidit-Ostwal has suggested merging the current pull request.*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2097#issuecomment-2651667767) in [crewAIInc/crewAI] on 2025-02-11.
-  > *AI Summary: @Vidit-Ostwal has suggested incorporating a crew within a tool and setting up parent agents.
-The crew inside the tool can be managed by a parent crew.
-This will allow the tool to kick off a crew based on the commands from the parent crew.
-By implementing this, we can achieve*
+  > *AI Summary: @Vidit-Ostwal has suggested incorporating a crew within a tool and some parent agents, with the tool having the capability to initiate a crew managed by a parent crew.
+This approach would involve nesting crews and agents in a hierarchical structure, allowing for more complex and structured agent-based simulations.*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2095#issuecomment-2651664099) in [crewAIInc/crewAI] on 2025-02-11.
-  > *AI Summary: @Vidit-Ostwal has suggested that pre-computed or generalized managers may be available, but it would be advantageous to maintain control over such aspects within the code.
-This would allow for greater customization and flexibility in managing the desired behavior and functionality.*
+  > *AI Summary: @Vidit-Ostwal has suggested that instead of using a pre-computed or generalized manager, it would be more beneficial to have direct control over the manager.
+This would allow for more flexibility and customization in managing the system.*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2092#issuecomment-2651660502) in [crewAIInc/crewAI] on 2025-02-11.
-  > *AI Summary: @Vidit-Ostwal suggests that the `human_input` function should be called after the task has been performed and used to gather feedback on the quality of the generated response.
-Adding additional input context during the crew execution is discouraged.
-Instead, all necessary inputs should be provided during the `crew.kickoff()` method.*
+  > *AI Summary: @Vidit-Ostwal has suggested that there may be a misunderstanding regarding the function of `human_input`. `human_input` is designed to prompt the user for feedback on the generated response after the task has been completed, asking the user to evaluate the response's quality.
+Incorporating additional context during the agent's request for input*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2095#issuecomment-2650913664) in [crewAIInc/crewAI] on 2025-02-11.
-  > *AI Summary: @Vidit-Ostwal has suggested that including context about the agents or tools available to the manager LLM is a good idea.
-However, they raise the concern that adding a `manager_note` specifically for the manager LLM may not be the best approach since it is essentially just another agent internally.
-Instead, they*
+  > *AI Summary: @Vidit-Ostwal suggests including context about agents and tools available to the manager LLM.
+However, they note the concern that adding a `manager_note` specifically for the manager LLM may not be ideal since it's an agent like any other internally.
+Additionally, @Vidit-Ostwal proposes exploring the possibility of having agents generate descriptions,*

 ## 🐛 Issues Raised
 - Raised an [issue](https://github.com/crewAIInc/crewAI/issues/2111) in [crewAIInc/crewAI]: [BUG] LiteLLM call fails, when `human_input` set to True (2025-02-12).
-  > *AI Summary: @Vidit-Ostwal has suggested that the crew fails for any user input because lite llm is not given the user role in the messages.
-They have provided a code snippet and a screenshot to illustrate the issue and have suggested adding feedback in the user role as a possible solution.*
+  > *AI Summary: @Vidit-Ostwal has suggested that the code snippet fails to work when running a crew with `human_input` set to True because the lite llm is not given the user role in the messages.
+They have suggested adding feedback in the user role to resolve the issue.
+The code snippet attempts to*
 - Raised an [issue](https://github.com/BerriAI/litellm/issues/8467) in [BerriAI/litellm]: [Bug]: Support to Google AI Studio (2025-02-11).
-  > *AI Summary: Vidit-Ostwal has suggested that when calling litellm with Google Studio API, there is an issue where a BadRequestError is raised with the message "* GenerateContentRequest.contents: contents is not specified\n".
-This error occurs when the contents field in the GenerateContentRequest is not specified.
-Vidit-Ostwal is using litellm version 1.60.2 and is*
+  > *AI Summary: @Vidit-Ostwal has suggested that an error is occurring when calling the `litellm` library with Google Studio API.
+The error indicates that the `contents` parameter in the `GenerateContentRequest` is not specified.
+The code provided uses the `completion` function from the `litellm` library, but does not include any content for the AI*
 - Raised an [issue](https://github.com/langfuse/langfuse/issues/5432) in [langfuse/langfuse]: bug: Running Langfuse Locally Dcoker (2025-02-08).
-  > *AI Summary: @Vidit-Ostwal has suggested addressing a port conflict issue during Langfuse setup using Docker Compose.
-Specifically, port 9000, used by both Clickhouse and Minio, is already occupied.
-Changing the port externally may not resolve the issue as it is likely used internally as well.
-The commenter seeks assistance in identifying all*
+  > *AI Summary: @Vidit-Ostwal has suggested the following changes to address the issue with port 9000 being used by a different process: - Investigate if port 9000 is used internally by langfuse within clickhouse migrations or other areas. - Provide guidance on all necessary port changes to resolve the conflict and enable langfuse*
 - Raised an [issue](https://github.com/crewAIInc/crewAI/issues/2030) in [crewAIInc/crewAI]: Documentation Error in memory docs (2025-02-04).
-  > *AI Summary: @Vidit-Ostwal has suggested that the CrewAI documentation for embeddings samples should use `model` as the parameter instead of `model_name` to match the actual usage.
-This is recommended for the CrewAI documentation pages covering Azure OpenAI, Google AI, Vertex AI, and Cohere embeddings.
-The reason for this change is to align*
+  > *AI Summary: @Vidit-Ostwal has suggested that in the sample code examples provided in the documentation, the embedder takes the input of `model` instead of `model_name`.
+This issue affects all the examples mentioned in the documentation: - https://docs.crewai.com/concepts/memory#using-azure-openai-embeddings - https://docs.crewai.com/concepts/memory#using-google-ai-embeddings - https://docs.crewai.com/concepts/memory#using-vertex-ai-embeddings - https://docs.crewai.com/concepts/memory#using-cohere-embeddings @Vidit-Ostwal has not provided any steps to reproduce, expected*
 - Raised an [issue](https://github.com/crewAIInc/crewAI/issues/1984) in [crewAIInc/crewAI]: output_log_file should also suppport JSON format.
 (2025-01-27).
-  > *AI Summary: @Vidit-Ostwal has suggested adding a JSON format option to the output_log_file to enhance its parsability for analysis purposes.
-This would partially address issue #1970.
-They are willing to contribute a pull request for this improvement.*
+  > *AI Summary: @Vidit-Ostwal has suggested enhancing the output log file by adding a JSON format option.
+This is because the current .txt format is not easily parsable for analysis.
+By supporting JSON, it will facilitate further analysis of the log data.
+This proposed change also partially addresses issue #1970.
+Additionally, @Vidit-Ostwal expresses*

 ## 🚀 Pull Requests
 - Opened a [PR](https://github.com/crewAIInc/crewAI/pull/2112) in [crewAIInc/crewAI]: Added user message before calling litellm (2025-02-12).
-  > *AI Summary: @Vidit-Ostwal has suggested a fix for issue #2111 by adding a user message formatted by "feedback."
-This update addresses the issue that was previously reported.*
+  > *AI Summary: @Vidit-Ostwal has suggested that this change addresses issue #2111, and adds user messages that are formatted using the "feedback" function.
+This change resolves the problem previously identified in the issue, ensuring that user messages are correctly formatted and displayed.*
 - Opened a [PR](https://github.com/crewAIInc/crewAI/pull/2071) in [crewAIInc/crewAI]: Added functionality to have any llm run test functionality (2025-02-09).
-  > *AI Summary: @Vidit-Ostwal has suggested the inclusion of a fix for the issue highlighted in #2067.
-This modification aims to resolve the reported problem effectively.*
+  > *AI Summary: @Vidit-Ostwal has suggested a fix for the issue brought up in #2067.
+This fix addresses the reported problem, ensuring that the affected functionality now operates correctly.*
 - Opened a [PR](https://github.com/crewAIInc/crewAI/pull/2047) in [crewAIInc/crewAI]: Added reset memories function inside crew class (2025-02-06).
-  > *AI Summary: @Vidit-Ostwal has suggested fixing the reset memories issue reported in #2023.
-Additionally, they recommend:
+  > *AI Summary: @Vidit-Ostwal has suggested fixes for the reset memories issue reported in #2023.
+To implement this, they propose:

-- Removing the CLI command for resetting memories
+1. Eliminating the CLI command for resetting memories.
-- Making documentation changes
+2. Modifying the documentation to reflect these changes.

-@Vidit-Ostwal is available to implement these changes if the proposed solution is accepted.*
+@Vidit-Ostwal is open to making these alterations, contingent upon their solution's alignment with the project's objectives.*
 - Opened a [PR](https://github.com/crewAIInc/crewAI/pull/2031) in [crewAIInc/crewAI]: Fixed the memory documentation (2025-02-04).
-  > *AI Summary: @Vidit-Ostwal has suggested that this change fixes the documentation issue raised in #2030.
-No further details or code snippets were provided in the comment.*
+  > *AI Summary: @Vidit-Ostwal has suggested resolving the documentation issue reported in issue #2030.
+The details of this documentation issue have not been provided in this comment, so please refer to the linked issue for more context.*
 - Opened a [PR](https://github.com/crewAIInc/crewAI/pull/1985) in [crewAIInc/crewAI]: Added functionality to have json format as well for the logs (2025-01-27).
   > *AI Summary: @Vidit-Ostwal has suggested adding support to save logs as a JSON file.
-When initializing the crew, you can set output_log_file to True or provide a filename (e.g., "log.json") and enable save_as_json to True.
-This generates a .json file containing an array of JSON events, making it easier to parse and*
+When initializing the crew, one can set output_log_file to True or provide a file name (e.g., "log.json") and enable save_as_json by setting it to True.
+The generated JSON file will contain an array of JSON events, facilitating easy*

 ## ⭐ Starred Repositories
 - Starred [bespokelabsai/curator](https://github.com/bespokelabsai/curator) on 2025-02-13.